-Verification is necessary not only for U.S. security interests.
-Verification also follows from the truth that the United States cannot be secure in an insecure world.
-Verification is needed to bring greater security to the rest of the world because the rest of the world is properly concerned with the efficacy of the disarmament and arms reduction efforts of the United States and Russia.
+US President Reagan repeatedly invoked the Russian dictum, "trust but verify."
+The principle of verification follows from the truth that none of us can be secure in an insecure world.
+Verification is needed to bring greater security to the rest of the world because the rest of the world is properly concerned with the efficacy of the disarmament and arms reduction efforts of the US and Russia.
+It is essential to bring the principle of verification symbolized by that dictum back to center stage.
+Thankfully, the United Kingdom is well-situated to take up this crucial task.